-- If Genesys Info Mart has been configured to populate thread metrics (in other words, populate-thread-facts=true), provides thread metrics and agent-unique metrics for an interaction or thread, which identify whether the IRF represents: - This agent's first participation in the interaction (where "this agent" refers to the agent resource that is the subject of the IRF record) - This agent's first participation in a reply within the interaction - · This agent's first participation in the interaction thread - This agent's first participation in a reply within this interaction thread - The first participation by any handling resource in the interaction thread - For voice calls, provided that T-Server and ICON have been configured to provide the required data, indicates whether a given resource initiated release of the call.
+- If Genesys Info Mart has been configured to populate thread metrics (in other words, populate-thread-facts=true), provides thread metrics and agent-unique metrics for an interaction or thread, which identify whether the IRF represents: - This agent's first participation in the interaction (where "this agent" refers to the agent resource that is the subject of the IRF record) - This agent's first participation in a reply within the interaction - This agent's first participation in the interaction thread - This agent's first participation in a reply within this interaction thread - The first participation by any handling resource in the interaction thread - For voice calls, provided that T-Server and ICON have been configured to provide the required data, indicates whether a given resource initiated release of the call.

-For detailed information about the columns in the IRF table, see the Genesys Info Mart Physical Data Model for your RDBMS (for Microsoft SQL Server, Oracle, or PostgreSQL, respectively).
+For detailed information about the columns in the IRF table, see the Genesys Info Mart Physical Data Model for your RDBMS.